Beyond-adiabatic Quantum Admittance of a Semiconductor Quantum Dot at High Frequencies: Rethinking Reflectometry as Polaron Dynamics: Statement of Key Results

-While Sections~\ref{SEB_dynamics} and \ref{Tunnel_Rates} give precise mathematical insight into the results of this work, especially highlighting the breakdown of the semiclassical approach, an effort is made from Section~\ref{Admittance} onwards in restating key concepts to understand the effective SEB admittance.
-Therefore, the reader not directly interested in the derivation of the self-consistent quantum Master Equation are welcome to skip to Section~\ref{Admittance}, where the point of view of equivalent circuit simulation is adopted.
-This reader, in particular, may be interested in Section \ref{Floquet_Modes}, which, in light of the rigorous quantum calculation, offers a more direct physical interpretation to guide the intuition towards the results in Section \ref{Regimes} and the various regimes presented therein.
-In Section~\ref{Regimes} we focus on measurable quantities of experimental relevance, predicting novel regimes and proposing experiments within reach of the current state of the art.
+In Sections~\ref{SEB_dynamics} and \ref{Tunnel_Rates}, we focus on the physical intuition behind the results presented in this work.
+The reader interested in a rigorous derivation and the mathematical methods employed therein is welcome to browse Appendices~\ref{app:General_ME} and \ref{app:Tunnel_Rates}, in which we highlight the breakdown of the semiclassical approach.
+To make the latter more accessible to the reader, we make an effort to explain key mathematical properties used during the derivation.
+In Section~\ref{Regimes}, we look at the results from the point of view of equivalent-circuit simulation, and focus on measurable quantities of experimental relevance, predicting novel regimes and proposing experiments within reach of the current state of the art.